 The evaluation of this cryptographic library is performed as a composite evaluation, where the TOE comprises both the underlying hardware and the embedded software (cryptographic library).
-The TOE of this composite evaluation therefore extends the security functionality already available in the chip platform (see section 6.1 "TOE Security Functions" of the Hardware Security Target [11]).
+The TOE of this composite evaluation therefore extends the security functionality already available in the chip platform (see section 6.1 "TOE Security Functions" of the Hardware Security Target [10]).
 The functionality of the hardware platform is listed in the following table; the new security functionality of the cryptographic library is described in the following sub-sections.

 Table 13.
-IT security functions defined in the Hardware Security Target [11]
+IT security functions defined in the Hardware Security Target [10]

 Name Title

 F.RNG Hardware Random Number Generator

+F.HW_AES Hardware AES Co-processor

 F.HW_DES Hardware Triple-DES Co-processor

 F.OPC Control of Operating Conditions

 F.PHY Protection against Physical Manipulation

 F.LOG Logical Protection

 F.COMP Protection of Mode Control

 F.MEM_ACC Memory Access Control

 F.SFR_ACC Special Function Register Access Control

-- Note 14.
+Note 15.
 The security function F.RNG implements the hardware RNG.
-The TOE also implements a software RNG as part of security function F.RNG_Access; for details see section 6.1.10.
-The hardware RNG is not externally visible through the interfaces of the Crypto Library; instead users of the Crypto Library are intended to use the software RNG (F.RNG_Access). - Note 15.
-The security function F.LOG is extended by the crypto library TOE as described in section 6.1.13 (see below).
+The TOE also implements a software RNG as part of security function F.RNG_Access; for details see section 6.1.11.
+The hardware RNG is not externally visible through the interfaces of the Crypto Library; instead users of the Crypto Library are intended to use the software RNG (F.RNG_Access).

+Note 16.
+The security function F.LOG is extended by the crypto library TOE as described in section 6.1.14 (see below).